A WATERY GRAVE

 PURCHASED BY GREEKS

-The Sofia-S Shipping Co, acquired the ship in 1987, renamed it to MV Sofia S, and registered it in a port of Greece.
-The general cargo ship began to operate in the Southern Europe and Middle Eastern theatre.
-The Semiramis Shipping Co then took ownership a year later and re-registered the vessel in a port of Greece under the name of MV Anastasia.
-The ship remained in Greek Hands until 1996 when the Silver Star Shipping acquired it and registered it in a port of Honduras under the name of MV Dimitrios II.
-The cargo ship continued to operate in a Southern Europe and Middle Eastern theatre.
+The Sofia-S Shipping Co acquired the ship in 1987, registering the ship in a port in Greece under the name of MV Sofia S. The general cargo ship began to operate in Southern Europe and Middle Eastern theatre.
+The Semiramis Shipping Co, who took ownership of it a year later, renamed it again to MV Anastasia.
+It remained in Greek Hands until 1996 when Silver Star Shipping acquired it.
+Although it continued to operate in Southern Europe and Middle Eastern theatre, it was registered in a port in Honduras under the name of MV Dimitrios II.

 OFF THE COAST OF PAPHOS

-The MV Dimitrios II set off from Greece on the morning of March 22nd 1998 carrying a cargo of timber en-route to Syria.
+The MV Dimitrios II set off from Greece on the morning of March 22nd 1998.
+It was carrying a cargo of timber en-route to Syria.
 The captain and his crew had negotiated the route many times, so remained unfazed when reports of stormy weather reached them.
-Rough seas a day later however, forced the captain and his crew to change course and they headed for the nearest port, which was Cyprus.
-The ship nearly made it into port, but inevitably ran aground off the coast of Paphos on the evening of March 23rd.
+Rough seas a day later, however, forced the captain and his crew to change course.
+This meant that they headed for the nearest port, which was Cyprus.
+The ship nearly made it into port but inevitably ran aground off the coast of Paphos on the evening of March 23rd.
 The stranded crew sent a mayday and all eight were airlifted to safety by a British military helicopter.
-It later emerged that the Captain and first officer’s seafaring certificates for competency were forged adding controversy to the disaster at sea.
-The wreck of the MV Dimitrios II has since become somewhat of a Paphos landmark and can clearly be seen whilst travelling along the Coral Bay coastal Road.
+It later emerged that the Captain and first officer’s seafaring certificates for competency were forged.
+This added controversy to the disaster at sea.
+The wreck of the MV Dimitrios II has since become somewhat of a Paphos landmark.
+It can be seen perched on the coast whilst travelling along the Coral Bay coastal road.